bhyvex/cloudly/README.md

 Cloudly can scale to writing millions of data per 'second' on commodity servers with regular spinning hard drives.
 This is due and thanks to the technologies it utilises (e.g. OpenTSDB to begin with).

-Project Cloudly also comes with numbers of ready to use plugins for packages and various software products.
-It's fully automated and does the servers monitoring for you with close to nothing to setup.
+Cloudly is fully automated and does the servers monitoring for you with close to nothing to setup.